Emergency Chest Pain & Heart Center

 We have invested in the most advanced diagnostic technology that offers clearer images in record speed.
 Our Trauma Center has round-the-clock access to this impressive diagnostic equipment, adding precious response time to the patient's medical needs within the life-saving timeframe.

-The highly skilled Trauma Center first opened in July 1984 -- serving the community for nearly 22 years.
+The highly skilled Trauma Center first opened in July 1984 -- serving the community for 30 years.
 While 11 trauma centers have closed their doors since the 1980's, Northridge Hospital's Trauma Center has remained open to serve the 1.9 million residents of this growing community.

 One of Northridge Hospital's advanced technologies for severe traumas is the "cell saver" blood recovery system.
 The "cell saver" collects a patient's blood that is shed before or during surgery, and cleanses and recycles the elements of it back into the body during the surgery.
 This results in shorter surgery time, reduces the use of outside blood, and reduces the chance of blood-borne infections.